Bixal/uswds-screener-prototyping-tool/success.md

 After completing the consent form you will be able to print out a copy of your complaint to keep for your records.

-<button class="usa-button usa-tooltip" data-position="top" title="You've reached the end of the prototype.
-Thank you for playing! 😁">Proceed to Personal information section</button>
+<button class="usa-button usa-tooltip" data-position="top" title="You've reached the end of the prototype.😁">Proceed to Personal information section</button>